grafana/alloy/docs/sources/tasks/configure-alloy-to-use-datadog-receiver.md

    Replace the following:

-    - _`<DATADOG_RECEIVER_HOST>`_: The hostname where the receiver can be found.
+    - _`<DATADOG_RECEIVER_HOST>`_: The hostname where Alloy's receiver can be found.
-    - _`<DATADOG_RECEIVER_PORT>`_: The port where the receiver is exposed.
+    - _`<DATADOG_RECEIVER_PORT>`_: The port where Alloy's receiver is exposed.

-Alternative to this approach if you wish yo just send the metrics to Alloy, you can set up your Datadog Agent to forward all your metrics to Alloy just by doing the following.
+Alternatively, you might want your Datadog Agent to send metrics only to Alloy, You can do this by setting up your Datadog Agent in the following way:

 1. Replace the DD_URL in the configuration yaml: